MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 ---

-## Configuring DNS Servers
+## Configuring DNS Server

-Now you've installed the DNS server role, you can configure the server.
+Now you've installed the DNS Server role, you can configure the server.

-### Configure DNS server interface
+### Configure interfaces

 By default a DNS server will listen for requests on all IP address interfaces.
 You can configure DNS server to listen on a specify interface using the GUI or by using PowerShell.